-I take advantage of having my own row in economy to go for another nap.
+I take advantage of having my own row in economy and take another nap.

-I wake up and go back business class for breakfast.
+I wake up and go back to business class for breakfast.
 The sun is coming up and we’re getting ready to land.
 I’ve given up on movies and just started writing.
-Before we land, I take some photos, chat to some folks, and see who wants to get dinner.
-(We ended up a terrible place.
-It’s best not spoken of but let’s just say this person got their recommendation off TripAdvisor and it further cemented my view that TripAdvisor sucks!)
+Before we land, I take some photos and see who wants to get dinner later in the day.

 Time to land in Singapore.
 I’m always awed by the fleet of cargo ships off the coast of Singapore.
 As far as the eye can see, the denizens of global trade go to and fro as we land and pull into the gate, we are welcomed with water cannons and a celebratory event.

 Spending 24 hours in a plane was an experience I’ll (probably) never have again, but surprisingly, it wasn’t as bad as I had thought it would be.
 The Dreamliner is pressured at only 6,000 feet compared to other planes which are pressured at altitudes around 8,000 feet. feet.
 So, walking off the plane, I felt pretty refreshed and less fatigued.